Fault Tolerance for Service Function Chains: FTC for a Single Middlebox

 \section{FTC for a Single Middlebox}

-In this section, we present our protocol for a middlebox.
-We first describe our protocol for a simpler middlebox model where a middlebox is single threaded, and its state is replicated by single threaded replicas.
-Later, we augment this model to support multi-threaded middleboxes and multi-threaded replication respectively in \sect{packet-transactions-for-concurrent-packet-processing} and \sect{vector-clock}.
-From now on, we use $f$ to denote the number of failures.
+In this section, we present our protocol for a single middlebox.
+We first describe our protocol with a single threaded middlebox where state is replicated by single threaded replicas.
+We extend our protocol to support multithreaded middleboxes and multithreaded replication in \sect{packet-transactions-for-concurrent-packet-processing} and \sect{vector-clock}.